Bad (tour): Japan and Australia (1987)

-North America, Europe, and Japan (1988–1989)
+North America (1988)

 Following the 1987 dates Jackson wanted to revamp the production with a larger stage set-up, the addition of new numbers including "Smooth Criminal" and "Man in the Mirror", and new musical arrangements.
 Kaplan revisited the studio recordings and prepared tapes for each band member to follow.
 During this time Phillinganes took over as musical director and Kaplan became technical director.
 Rehearsals for the new set-up took place at the Pensacola Civic Center in Florida from January 22 to February 18, 1988.
 Vincent Paterson, who had worked with Jackson on several videos, was brought in to choreograph and co-direct the tour.
 On the final day, Jackson allowed 420 school pupils to watch him perform a full dress rehearsal after the children made him a rap music video in his honor.
 The band rehearsed "Speed Demon" from Bad prior to Jackson's arrival two weeks in, and he liked the performance, but it was dropped from the set as he had no choreography to accompany the song.
 Siegfried and Roy were brought in to advise on some stage illusions.

 The first performances were to begin in Atlanta, but Pepsi officials objected the plan as it was home to Coca-Cola.
 For both Atlanta shows, Jackson gave 100 tickets to the Children's Wish Foundation for terminally ill children to attend.
 The first of three concerts at Madison Square Garden in New York City in March served as a benefit to raise $500,000 to the United Negro College Fund.
 Jackson presented a check of $600,000 to the fund.
+He performed "The Way You Make Me Feel" and "Man in the Mirror" during the 30th anniversary of the Grammy Awards on March 2nd.